thomasvm/unfold/readme.md

 * a set of functions to make executing powershell code on a remote server very, very easy.
 * a super simple configuration system
-* a set of _default_ tasks with sane defaults, easy to extend
+* a set of _standard_ tasks with sane defaults, easy to extend
-* some utility functions for typical deployment operation
+* some utility functions for typical deployment operations

 The result is a deployment solution that: